Monk Meyer

-Charles R. "Monk" Meyer (May 1, 1913August 11, 2001) was the runner-up for the Heisman Trophy in 1935, the first year the trophy was awarded, while playing for the United States Military Academy.
+Charles Robert Meyer (May 1, 1913 – August 11, 2001) was the runner-up for the Heisman Trophy in 1935, the first year the trophy was awarded, while playing for the United States Military Academy.

-Early life
+Early life and education

-Monk Meyer was born on May 1, 1913, in West Point, New York, the son of Lieutenant Colonel Hermie Meyer.
-Meyer grew up at various U.S. Army bases throughout the nation and in the Philippines, accompanying his father's post assignments throughout his military career.
+Meyer was born on May 1, 1913, in West Point, New York, the son of Lieutenant Colonel Hermie Meyer.
+Meyer grew up at various U.S. Army bases in the U.S. and the Philippines, accompanying his father's post assignments throughout his military career.
 The Meyer family relocated to the Lehigh Valley area in time for Monk to play football, basketball, and baseball at Allentown High School in Allentown, Pennsylvania.

 After graduating from Allentown High School, Meyer attended preparatory school at Chestnut Hill Academy in Philadelphia.
 He enlisted in the U.S. Army on April 25, 1932, and entered the United States Military Academy the following year, in 1933, where he played football for Army for two seasons (1935 and 1936) as a multifaceted player who could run, pass, kick, and play defense.
 For two seasons under Army head coach Gar Davidson.

-Although small in stature at 5 feet 9 inches tall and 150 pounds, Meyer emerged as a college football star.

-The touchdown pass

-In 1935, against Notre Dame before a capacity crowd of 78,114 in Yankee Stadium, Meyer's 41-yard first quarter touchdown pass and stellar performance in a 6–6 tie first brought him into the national limelight.
+In 1935, against Notre Dame before a capacity crowd of 78,114 in Yankee Stadium, Meyer's 41-yard first quarter touchdown pass and performance in a 6–6 tie first brought him into the national limelight.
 He was named an All-American and then runner-up to the University of Chicago's Jay Berwanger in the first-ever Heisman Trophy vote that year.

-In 1936, Monk had another big day in Yankee Stadium, outdueling famed Columbia passer and future Chicago Bears Hall of Fame quarterback Sid Luckman as the Black Knights prevailed, 27–16, over the Lions.
+In 1936, Monk had another big day in Yankee Stadium, outdueling famed Columbia passer and future Chicago Bears Hall of Fame quarterback Sid Luckman as Army defeated Columbia 27–16.

 Military career

 Meyer graduated from West Point in 1937 and the Command and General Staff School in 1944 and led troops in the Pacific Theater under the overall command of GEN Douglas MacArthur during World War II and again in Korea, and was wounded twice.
 In addition he served in Vietnam and was a Pearl Harbor survivor.

 Meyer graduated from the Armed Forces Staff College in 1952 and the Army War College in 1956.
-After 30 years of military service, he retired on July 31, 1967 as a brigadier general.
+After 30 years of military service, he retired on July 31, 1967, as a brigadier general.
 Meyer died on August 11, 2001, in Hampton, New Hampshire, and was buried at the West Point Cemetery at the United States Military Academy in New York on October 4, 2001.